Posts

 Then as many of your listeners will know, in the space of AI research, people have been throwing around terms like ‘functional decision theory’ and ‘timeless decision theory’ and ‘updateless decision theory’.
 I think it’s a lot less clear exactly what these putative alternatives are supposed to be.
 The literature on those kinds of decision theories hasn’t been written up with the level of precision and rigor that characterizes the discussion of causal and evidential decision theory.
 So it’s a little bit unclear, at least to my likes, whether there’s genuinely a competitor to decision theory on the table there, or just some intriguing ideas that might one day in the future lead to a rigorous alternative.

 I also think it is unclear to what extent UDT and updateless are different from existing ideas in academia that are prima facie similar, like McClennen's (1990) resolute choice and Meacham's (2010, §4.2) cohesive decision theory.[1]
 Resolute choice in particular has been discussed in a lot of detail, and for a long time (see the citations of McClennen's book).
-(And, FWIW, my sense is that most philosophers think that resolute choice is irrational and/or doesn't make sense, at least if it is cashed out as a choice rule.)
+(And, FWIW, my sense is that most philosophers think that resolute choice is irrational and/or doesn't make sense, at least if it is cashed out as a decision rule based on preference.)

 It also doesn't help that it is unclear what the difference between FDT and UDT is supposed to be.